-AL.PK.7.
-Identify a problem and attempt multiple ways to solve it, with or without assistance.
+- AL.PK.7.
+Identify a problem and attempt multiple ways to solve it, with or without assistance. - AL.PK.8.

-AL.PK.8.
 Demonstrate a willingness to collaborate with others to solve a problem.

-Demonstrate Persistence
+Demonstrate persistence

-AL.PK.9.
-Maintain focus appropriate to completing task and/or learning activity.
+- AL.PK.9.
+Maintain focus appropriate to completing task and/or learning activity. - AL.PK.10.

-AL.PK.10.
 Seek assistance and/or information when needed to complete a task.

-Revised TN-ELDS Four year-old Social Emotional (SE.PK)
+Social Emotional (SE.PK)